moxystudio/next-router-scroll/README.md

 There are some cases where you need to take control on how your application scroll is handled; namely, you may want to restore scroll when user is navigating within your application pages, but you need to do extra work before or after the page has changed, either by using some sort of page transition or any other feature.

-`next-scroll-restoration` provides a built-in custom scroll behavior that aims to make it easy to restore the user scroll position based on location history.
+`next-scroll-behavior` provides a built-in custom scroll behavior that aims to make it easy to restore the user scroll position based on location history.

 This package is built on top of [scroll-behavior](https://www.npmjs.com/package/scroll-behavior) and it's meant to be used in `Nextjs` applications.